alireza-naman/authentication/readme.md

 }
 ```

+When you call this method the `updated` field in the user table will be updated.

+### Change Group

+If you want to change the group a user belongs to you can use the `change_group($user_id, $group_id)` method.
+When you call this the `updated` field in the user table will also be updated.

 Carefully developed by [Joel Vardy][joelvardy], however I can't take responsibilty for any damage caused by this library.

   [joelvardy]: https://joelvardy.com/